LJPethig/project_orion_game/docs/save_load_design.md

 ## Save triggers

-The game maintains a real-time autosave timer (default 5 minutes — defined in `config.py`).
-When the timer fires, the game waits for the next saveable moment then saves immediately.

-The game is in a saveable state when ALL of the following are true:
-- No timed action is currently running
-- No terminal, datapad, or inventory panel is open
-- Jack is not mid-repair timed action (between components is saveable — during the timed action itself is not)

-Timed actions are capped at a short real-time duration (`REPAIR_TIME_CAP_SECONDS` in `config.py`), so the maximum delay between the timer firing and the save completing is bounded and always short.
+The game saves only when Jack rests at a designated rest location.
+There is no autosave timer and no other save point.
+The player controls when to save by choosing when to rest Jack.

+This design is self-enforcing once basic survival mechanics are added — Jack must rest periodically (every 16 ship hours) to avoid fatigue penalties, making the save point a natural part of gameplay rather than a meta action.

-### Quit behaviour
+### Rest locations
-The player quits the game by resting Jack.
-This is an in-world action — no meta quit command exists.
-Resting is only available at designated rest locations when the game is in a saveable state.

-**Designated rest locations:**
 - Captain's quarters bunk — available now
+- Rec-room sofa - available now
 - Hypersleep pod — deferred, used for long-distance travel (future phase)

-When Jack rests:
+### What happens when Jack rests
 1. Game saves both `save.json` and `save_backup.json`
+2. Ship time advances by 8 ship hours
-2. Player is offered the option to quit or continue
+3. Player is offered the option to get up or quit
+4. Either choice — game has already been saved

+### Quit behaviour
+The player quits the game by resting Jack and selecting Quit.
+This is an in-world action — no meta quit command exists.
+There is no other way to quit with a save.

+---

+## Survival and save — future integration (Phase 21)

+When survival mechanics are implemented:
+- Jack must rest every 16 ship hours or suffer fatigue penalties
+- Resting also resets hunger/thirst/fatigue counters
-3. Future: integrates with fatigue/hunger survival mechanics — resting becomes a survival necessity as well as a save/quit point
+- The rest command becomes a survival necessity, not just a save point

-The real-time autosave timer still runs in the background to protect against crashes.
-Rest is the player-initiated save and quit point — the timer is the crash protection fallback.
+- Long repairs (reactor, engines) will offer a "continue or take a break?" choice between components — this is the natural rest and save point during extended repairs

 ---